ulfan39/library_project/README.md

-# Kütüphane Takip Sistemi (SQL Projesi)
+# Library Management System (SQL Project)

-Bu proje, bir kütüphanedeki kitapların, yazarların ve ödünç alma işlemlerinin takibini yapmak için tasarlanmış basit bir SQL veritabanı sistemidir.
+This is a simple SQL database project designed to manage books, authors, borrowers, and lending records in a library.

+## 📁 Project Structure

+- `create_tables.sql`: SQL script to create database tables.
+- `insert_sample_data.sql`: Sample data insertion for testing.
+- `queries.sql`: Example queries for data analysis.
+- `README.md`: Project description and usage instructions.

-## Tablolar
+## 📊 Tables

-- **authors**: Yazar bilgilerini tutar.
+- **authors**: Stores author information.
-- **books**: Kitap bilgilerini tutar.
-- **borrowers**: Kitap ödünç alan kullanıcıları tutar.
+- **books**: Stores book records with a reference to the author.
+- **borrowers**: Stores user information who borrow books.
-- **borrowed_books**: Ödünç alma işlemlerini tutar.
+- **borrowed_books**: Stores lending history of books.

+## 🛠️ How to Use

+1. Run `create_tables.sql` to create the database schema.
+2. Run `insert_sample_data.sql` to populate the tables with sample data.
+3. Use `queries.sql` to run example queries and practice SQL skills.

-## Kullanım
+## 💡 Sample Queries

-1. `create_tables.sql` dosyasını çalıştırarak veritabanı tablolarını oluşturun.
-2. `insert_sample_data.sql` dosyası ile örnek verileri ekleyin.
-3. `queries.sql` içerisindeki örnek sorgularla analiz yapabilirsiniz.
+- List all books with author names and published years
+- Find books that haven't been returned yet
+- Show top borrowers with the number of borrowed books

-## Kullanılan Teknolojiler
+## 🧪 Technologies

-- SQLite
+- SQLite (or any SQL database engine)
-- SQL
+- SQL language (DDL & DML)

+## 🎯 Purpose

+- Practice relational database design
+- Strengthen basic SQL query writing (JOIN, GROUP BY, NULL checks, etc.)

-## Amaç
+## 📄 License

-- SQL ile veri modelleme ve ilişkilendirme pratiği yapmak
-- Temel veri analiz sorgularını geliştirmek
+This project is for educational purposes and open to all.